PAMGuard/PAMGuard/readme.md

 An important aspect of PAMGuard is the ability for users to explore processed data.
 PAMGuard allows users to visualise data at multiple different times scales, from inspecting individual waveforms microseconds long to datagrams showing detector output or soundscape metrics over days, weeks or even years.

 ![Example of a data map](./src/Resources/screenshots/Datamap_screenshot.png)

+_The PAMGuard data map provides an overciew of the entire processed dataset over days, weeks and even years._

 ### Advanced manual annotation
 The displays within PAMGuard support a variety of manual annotation tools.
 Users can add data to annotations in multiple ways, from simple text annotations to complex forms created by users.